 In fact, until 2016, the vast majority of U.S. gas went either to domestic consumption or exports via pipelines to Canada and Mexico.

-This surplus supply, however, offered a new option…
+This surplus supply, however, was salable in a different form...

-Transportation options for natural gas are a little limited.
-It can be sent in small amounts on trucks, or in larger quantities via pipeline.
+Transportation options for natural gas are a bit limited.
+It can be sent in small amounts on tanker trucks or in larger quantities via pipeline.

-To get the gas, say, to customers across the ocean, you’ve got to make it into something else entirely.
+To get the gas to customers across the ocean, you have to turn it into something else entirely.